Important Features Of The GED

 Which Institutions Accept GED Diplomas

-The American Council on Education began GED or the General Educational Development examination to help World War II veterans or military personnel who had dropped out of high school to serve in the armed forces, to get back to civilian services.
+The American Council on Education began this examination to help World War II veterans or military personnel who had dropped out of high school to serve in the armed forces, to get back to civilian services.
 High school diploma is essential if you wish to study in a college or university in the USA or Canada.

 GED Question Paper Format

-GED diplomas are a reflection of the candidates' knowledge (high school level) and their capabilities in being able to execute tasks properly.
+It is a reflection of the candidates' knowledge (high school level) and their capabilities in being able to execute tasks properly.
 Preparation for this examination should not be taken lightly and you need to work hard in order to fare well in this test.
-The GED question paper comprises 5 parts which are as follows:
+The question paper comprises 5 parts which are as follows:

 - Language Arts: Writing (Parts I and II)